One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 Want to attract Painted Buntings and other small, beautiful birds?
 Stock up on white millet.

-Pro tip: Use it in tray feeders (or scatter it lightly in low feeders) to draw in Indigo Buntings, finches, sparrows, and even doves.
+Pro tip: Use it in tray feeders (or scatter it lightly in low feeders) to draw in Indigo & Painted Buntings, finches, sparrows, and other small species.
 And when those stunning buntings arrive each spring?
-You’ll look like a bird whisperer.
+All of your neighbors will be jealous.

 Other Crowd Favorites